 You’ve probably read news stories about juries awarding large verdicts in cases alleging that Johnson’s Baby Powder can cause ovarian cancer or mesothelioma.
-But you may not have read or heard this: of all the verdicts against Johnson & Johnson that we have already appealed, not one has been upheld.
+But you may not have read or heard this: of all the verdicts against Johnson & Johnson that have been through the appellate process, every one has been overturned.
 Further, there have also been several trials where juries have concluded that Johnson & Johnson’s product was not responsible for the plaintiffs’ cancer, and in other instances, judges have dismissed cases outright, based on their own review of the facts.

 The stories of anyone suffering from any form of cancer are tragic, and we sympathize deeply with these patients and their families, and appreciate that they’re seeking answers.